-1) In a glass jar - Wrapped in greaseproof paper - Several weeks
+1) In a glass jar - Wrapped in baking paper - Several weeks

-Wrap your vanilla beans in greaseproof paper or leave them in your David Vanille pouch.
+Wrap your vanilla beans in baking paper.
 Place the beans in a recovery jar with as little air as possible.
 Drying (loss of moisture) of the beans will be faster than with other methods.
 The advantage is to be able to keep all the amplitude and typicity of the origin (Madagascar, Guadeloupe, Uganda, Papua, Tahiti, Mexico...).

 They must be protected from the light, in a dry and not humid place.

 2) In an airtight jar with an alcohol base - Several years of conservation :

 Arrange your vanilla beans vertically in a jar with a base of alcohol (rum, gin, vodka).

 Only one of the ends of your vanilla bean should be in contact with the alcohol base.

 This way, your beans will keep for several months.